Image source: Shutterstock

 Image source: Fitbit

-Fitbit Charge 6 is an evolution of the company’s flagship activity band, focusing more on refinement than revolution.
+Despite being a couple of years old, the Fitbit Charge 6 is still the most feature packed fitness band on the market.
 This device continues to be our top pick for the average person who engages in occasional physical activities, especially given its competitive pricing.

-The Charge 6 maintains its sleek design, a hallmark of the Charge series that we’ve favored for years.
+The Charge 6 has a sleek design, a hallmark of the Charge series that we’ve favored for years.
 The device is crafted from 100% recycled aluminum, aligning with the growing consumer demand for sustainable products.
 It reintroduces a haptic physical button, addressing user feedback about the touchscreen-only interface of the Charge 5.

 This latest iteration offers everything you’d expect for 24/7 activity tracking.
 One of the standout features is its enhanced heart rate monitoring, which utilizes Google’s improved algorithms to deliver up to 60% more accurate data during intense activities.
 While it still lacks an altimeter for counting floors climbed, it compensates with advanced health tracking features like ECG, detailed stress tracking, and the Daily Readiness Score.